-Our turnaround efforts which commenced in FY 2015 continue to yield positive results, evidenced by a set of financial results, turning around from a loss of \$\$56.0 million in FY 2014 to a profit after tax of approximately \$\$1.1 million in FY2015 and to continue to sustain profitability at \$\$0.5 million in FY 2016.
-This is despite some prudent provisions taken on account of certain receivables which are sub-judice.
-The efforts in FY 2016 by the Board and management is a firm step forward in line with our priority of achieving profitability and exiting the SGX financial entry watch-list.
+Our turnaround efforts, which commenced in FY 2015 continue to yield positive results.
+In year 2017, the company has posted a profit after tax of S\$0.8 million against S\$0.5 million in FY 2016.
+The efforts in FY 2016 & 2017 by the Board and management is a firm step forward in line with our priority of achieving profitability and exiting the SGX financial entry watch-list.